 - 1. The Goat Committee will assign pens. - 2.
 There will be a required exhibitor meeting in the arena at the beginning of the show. - 3.
 Prior to goat barn check-in, the animals will be health-checked by the vet and a member of the committee. - 4.
 GOAT BARN CHECK-IN: Upon placement of goat(s) in pen during Monday night check-in, ALL EXHIBITORS MUST check in their goats with the Goat Committee Superintendent before 8 p.m. - 5.
 Age of animal is determined by the current show date. - 6.
-No Horns Allowed in Dairy Classes. - 7.
-All goats must check in Monday night and be released on Thursday. - 8.
-No bucks born allowed on the showgrounds. - 9.
-If animals are being shown as registered, papers (and ear tattoos) MUST be presented during Monday night check in.
-Exhibitors failing to do so will have entries dropped to the lowest Grade category of their show.
-Goats must be registered in the name of the exhibiting 4-H member, immediate family, or farm name.
-NOTE: At State Fair, animals must be registered in the name of the exhibiting 4-H member only. - 10.
+All goats must check in Monday night and be released on Thursday. - 7.
 Goats must have been owned by exhibitor or immediate family and personally cared for by exhibitor since June 1, 2022.
-NOTE: At State Fair, milking does must be owned by January 1, 2022. - 12.
+NOTE: At State Fair, milking does must be owned by January 1, 2023. - 12.
 Two entries are allowed for each class, unless otherwise noted.
 Only one premium will be paid per class per 4-H member. - 13.
 No additions or substitutions to classes will be accepted after the show entry deadline. - 14.
 No animal is to be removed from the showgrounds until the pen used by the exhibitor is cleaned. - 15.
 All livestock exhibitors should wear proper attire while showing their animals.
 Suggested attire would include a clean shirt (button-down, polo, or the like), nice pants/jeans (no holes or fades) and closed-toe shoes. - 16.
-GOAT HERDSMAN AWARD: All exhibitors are eligible and will be evaluated on their goat project stewardship based on the following criteria: Checking on own animals and caring for them throughout the Show, keeping area clean and neat, being a team player, helping others, and being an overall ambassador of the Woodford County 4-H Goat Project.
-This award will be presented at the Awards Presentation on Wednesday night at 7 p.m. - 17.
-Any class with fewer than three entries without a specific trophy donor will receive a rosette. - 18.
-All animals must be broke to lead.
+Any class with fewer than three entries without a specific trophy donor will receive a rosette. - 17.All animals must be broke to lead.